dynatrace-oss/jobs/README.md

 ### Do you hire remotely?

-The OSPO team is distributed and hires remotely.
-And we are open to hiring remotely if the position allows for it.
-Please discuss it with the hiring manager.
+Yes in general within the OSPO team we do if the position allows for it.
+Hiring remoely might be possible for other positions as well as relocations.
+Please discuss this within your first interview.

 Find out more about hybrid work at Dynatrace on our dedicated [blog post](https://engineering.dynatrace.com/blog/what-is-the-future-of-work-at-dynatrace/)